allsey87/bebot-powerboard-bsp/README.md

 bebot-powerboard-bsp
 ====================

-Toolchain, bootloader and firmware for the ATMega2560 processor on the BeBot Powerboard

-This repository uses CMake to fetch and build a known working version of the AVR toolchain, build the bootloader for the ATMega2560 and build the firmware image to support the hardware on the BeBot Powerboard PCB.
+This repository contains the source for the two firmware images on the bebot-powerboard-bsp.
+The bebot-powerboard-bsp is a dual ATMega328P design, with one microcontroller responsible for power management and charging (always on), and a second microcontroller for sensing and actuating the base.